buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcGeometryResource/Types/IfcBSplineSurfaceForm.md

 # IfcBSplineSurfaceForm

-The _IfcBSplineSurfaceForm_ represents a part of a surface of some specific form.
+The _IfcBSplineSurfaceForm_ represents a part of a surface of some specific form.<!-- end of definition -->

 { .extDef}
 > NOTE Definition according to ISO/CD 10303-42:1992
 > This type is used to indicate that the B-spline surface represents a part of a surface of some specific form.

 > NOTE Type adapted from **b_spline_surface_form** defined in ISO 10303-42.

 > HISTORY New type in IFC4.

 ## Items